openebs-archive/openebs-docs/docs/alphafeatures.md

 - **kubernetes.io/hostname**: Provide the hostname where the cStor pool will be created using the set of block devices.

-The above sample YAML creates a cStor pool in `striped` manner  using the provided block device on the corresponding node.
-If you need to create multiple cStor pools in the cluster with different raid technologies, go to provisioning [CSPC cluster creation](#provision-cstor-pool-using-cspc-operator) section.
+The above sample YAML creates a cStor pool of `striped` type using the provided block device on the corresponding node.
+If you need to create multiple cStor pools in the cluster with different RAID types, go to provisioning [CSPC cluster creation](#provision-cstor-pool-using-cspc-operator) section.

 In this example, the above YAML is modified and saved as `cspc.yaml`.
 Apply the modified CSPC YAML spec using the following command to create a cStor Pool Cluster: